janluke/cloup/README.rst

     In the help, sections are shown in the same order they are added.
-    Commands in each sections are shown in the same order they are listed, unless you pass the argument "sorted_=True".
+    Commands in each sections are shown in the same order they are listed, unless you pass the argument "sorted=True".
     """
     git.section('Start a working area (see also: git help tutorial)', [ git_clone,